top of page

 A Final Thought

 Your career doesn’t accelerate through efficiency.
 It accelerates through intention.
+Adaptive self-leadership is the most overlooked gap—and once you build it, everything shifts.

 Comments